Sha Na Na: Career

-East Timorese militant and state leader Xanana Gusmão took his nickname from the band.
+East Timorese militant and state leader Xanana Gusmão reportedly took his nickname from the band.

 TV series

 Sha Na Na hosted the Sha Na Na syndicated variety series that ran from 1977 to 1981.
 It was among the most watched programs in syndication during its run.
 The show was produced by Pierre Cossette and originally distributed by LBS Communications.

 The show featured the group performing hits from the 1950s and 1960s, along with comedy skits.
 The "tough guys" road act from their original road shows was adapted for TV and the group moved to a comedy and self-deprecating routine.
 The mainstay continued to be the 1950s song-and-dance routines.
 The show opened in a typical concert scene, and then moved through various street and ice cream parlor scenes, where their guests and they performed several songs.
-That was followed by a comedy-oriented song ("Alley Oop", "Hello Muddah, Hello Faddah"), and closed with a slow song, again in their concert format.
+That was followed by a comedy-oriented song ("Alley Oop", "Hello Muddah, Hello Fadduh"), and closed with a slow song, again in their concert format.

-Among the supporting members featured in the series were Avery Schreiber, Kenneth Mars, and Philip Roth (all of them in the first season); both Pamela Myers and actress Jane Dulo (the crabby Lady in the window, who watched over the street scenes from her apartment with undisguised disdain) throughout the show's run, June Gable and Soupy Sales (seasons two to four); Michael Sklar (season two); and Karen Hartman (season four).
+Among the supporting members featured in the series were Avery Schreiber, Kenneth Mars, and Philip Roth (all of them in the first season); both Pamela Myers and actress Jane Dulo (the Crabby Lady in the Window, who watched over the street scenes from her apartment with undisguised disdain) throughout the show's run, June Gable, and Soupy Sales (seasons two to four); Michael Sklar (season two); and Karen Hartman (season four).

-Guests included Jan & Dean, Fabian, Chuck Berry, Chubby Checker, The Ramones, Ethel Merman, Frank Gorshin, Dusty Springfield, Barbara Mandrell, Stephanie Mills, Billy Crystal, Kim Carnes, Danny and the Juniors, Connie Stevens, Isaac Hayes, Rita Moreno, Del Shannon, Andy Gibb, Barbi Benton, Stephanie Mills and others.
+Guests included Jan & Dean, Fabian, Chuck Berry, Chubby Checker, The Ramones, Ethel Merman, Frank Gorshin, Dusty Springfield, Barbara Mandrell, Stephanie Mills, Billy Crystal, Kim Carnes, Danny and the Juniors, Connie Stevens, Isaac Hayes, Rita Moreno, Del Shannon, Andy Gibb, Barbi Benton, Frankie Avalon, and others.

-The members of Sha Na Na during the TV series were Jon "Bowzer" Bauman (vocals), Lennie Baker (sax/vocals), Johnny Contardo (vocals), Denny Greene (vocals), Danny "Dirty Dan" McBride (guitar/vocals) (left after third season), Jocko Marcellino (drums/vocals), Dave "Chico" Ryan (bass/vocals), Screamin' Scott Simon (piano/vocals), Scott "Santini" Powell (vocals), and Donald "Donny" York (vocals).
+During the TV series, the members of Sha Na Na were Jon "Bowzer" Bauman (vocals), Lennie Baker (sax/vocals), Johnny Contardo (vocals), Denny Greene (vocals), Danny "Dirty Dan" McBride (guitar/vocals) (left after third season), Jocko Marcellino (drums/vocals), Dave "Chico" Ryan (bass/vocals), Screamin' Scott Simon (piano/vocals), Scott "Santini" Powell (vocals), and Donald "Donny" York (vocals).
 Every member was featured with a solo vocal spot during the course of the series.
 Each was introduced only by his nickname or his first name in a voice-over by Myers at the beginning of each show.